• Skip to main content

 I read this on a Mr Money Mustache post and I thought it was so clever: think of your dollars as little employees that work for you.

-Now, with that in mind, you can send your employees to a highly-civilized investment project where they will grow and develop while helping the world do great things.
 Alternatively, you can send your dollars to The Gap where their employment contract with you is eliminated the minute they reach that grubby cashier’s hands.
 Gone.
 They’re all fired and now you’ve got this ill-fitting, scratchy acrylic sweater to work for you instead.

 money management women